OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 1. You are then prompted to grant permission for your add-in to access your Microsoft Graph data.
 Click **Accept**.

-1. The browser window/tab is then redirected to the **Redirect URL** that you specified when you registered the add-in; so, if the add-in is running, you the home page of the add-in opens in the browser.
+1. The browser window/tab is then redirected to the **Redirect URL** that you specified when you registered the add-in; so, if the add-in is running, the home page of the add-in opens in the browser.
 If the add-in is not running, you will get an error saying that the resource at localhost:3000 cannot be found or opened. *But the fact that the redirection was attempted means that the admin consent process completed successfully*.
 So regardless of whether the home page opened or you got the error, you can go on to the next step.

 2. In the browser's address bar you'll see a "tenant" query parameter with a GUID value.
 This is the ID of your Office 365 tenancy.
 Copy and save this value.
 You will use it in a later step.